Charleston Orphan House: History

-The Charleston Orphan House was established on October 18, 1790 by the City Council as the first municipal orphanage in the United States.
-The orphanage primarily served poor white children and formed one of South Carolina's earliest educational systems.
+The Charleston Orphan House was established on October 18, 1790, by the City Council as the first municipal orphanage in the United States.
 Before the Orphan House was established, St. Phillip's and St. Michael's parishes provided for destitute children.
 They ordered men who abandoned their families to pay child support and paid women to care for young children who did not have families.
 When Charleston was incorporated in 1783, the city had to take on the burden of caring for these children.
 The city wanted to establish an orphanage as a centralized site of care to save on expenses.

+While its daily operations were decidedly Protestant, the orphanage's early years was notable for being widely supported by an interfaith effort among Catholics, Protestants, and Jews in the area.
+Primary beneficiaries were poor white children.
+Over the years, the Charleston Orphan House grew to form one of South Carolina's earliest educational systems.

-The Orphan House also occupied Revolutionary-War-Era barracks.
+The Orphan House also occupied Revolutionary War–era barracks.
 The council rented a house on Market Street from 1790 until construction on the orphan house building was complete in 1794.
 The orphanage was within Calhoun (Boundary), King, Vanderhorst, and St. Phillips Streets.

 On November 12, 1792, President George Washington laid the cornerstone of the first permanent Orphan House, located on the north side of Boundary Street, which is now present-day Calhoun Street.
 It formally opened on October 18, 1794.
 The campus occupied most of the block bounded by Calhoun, King, Vanderhorst, and St. Philip Streets.
 The Ophan House remained at this site for nearly 150 years.

 By 1861, the Orphan House was staffed by 39 employees who cared for 360 children.
 Residents of the Orphan House were often poor white children with living parents who could not afford to care for them.
 Orphan House children typically received a few years of school before being hired out as apprentices, farmers, or domestic servants.

 Closing of "The Orphan House"

 In 1948, the Orphan House was under criticism by the Child Welfare League of America.
 As a result, the Charleston City Council began to question its operations.
 Two years later in September 1951, the Charleston Orphan House officially closed and the commissioners of the Orphan House bought roughly 37 acres of a new site called Oak Grove Plantation in North Charleston.

 In 1956, the Orphan House building at St. Phillip and Coming streets was torn down to construct a Sears.
 Twenty-two years later, the Orphan House ceased operations officially in 1978.
-Currently, the agency now identifies as the Carolina Youth Development Center, which still operates and serves through outreach programs.
+Currently, the agency now identifies as Landmarks for Families, which still operates and serves through outreach programs.